 May 31, 1943–May 17, 1944

-Prewar walking track that spanned from Numa Numa village on the eastern coast of Bougainville over over the central range of Bougainville to Torokina on the western coast.
+Prewar walking track that spanned from Numa Numa on the eastern coast of Bougainville across the central mountain range to the western coast.

 Australian Army Campaigns in New Guinea: Bougainville

 Do you have photos or additional information to add?